kuya-kukwa/my-next14-app/README_UPDATED.md

-# My Next14 App
+# My Next.js App (Next 15 / React 19)

-This repository contains a Next.js + Tailwind CSS starter configured for a small marketing site with modular UI components and form pages (sign in / sign up).
+This repository contains a Next.js (v15) + Tailwind CSS starter configured for a marketing site with modular UI components and auth forms (sign in / sign up).
+It uses TypeScript and the `pages` router pattern by default.

 ## Quick start